Doruk912/strive/README.md

 ## Project To-Do List

+Doruk:
+* Login/Register pages
+* Shopping cart
+* Admin page
+* Manager page
+* Profile page

 Can:
 * Update Product Cards.
 * Update Products page (Add new product cards, remove browser).
 * Placeholder filter to the right side of the Product page.

-## Rest:
+Rest:

 * Mobile support
-* Login/Register pages
-* Better looking product cards
-* Shopping cart implementation
 * Decide on name and logo
 * Dropdown menu for categories on the header
-* Admin dashboard
-* Third role needed
 * Products should pop up as user writes in search bar
 * Favorites list
 * Footer
-* Profile details
-* Product page